LiamSpillane/pi3/README.md

 # Welcome!

-Welcome to the repository for pi3, a compiled, statically-typed, C-like programming language written in C++ and distributed under the MIT license.
+Welcome to the repository for pi3, a compiled, statically-typed, C-like programming language written in C and distributed under the MIT license.
 It is developed by Liam Spillane, and its source code can be found at https://github.com/LiamSpillane/pi3.

 # Background